How to Install Node.js on Linux Mint 22 and 21

 9.2.0

 Both of those Node.js branches are upstream end-of-life.
-If you are starting a new project, switch to Method 2 or Method 3 instead and review the official Node.js end-of-life schedule before you stay on the distro package.
+If you are starting a new project, switch to NodeSource or NVM instead and review the official Node.js end-of-life schedule before you stay on the distro package.

-NodeSource gives Linux Mint a current upstream Node.js line through APT, which is the better fit when you want one supported system package for active projects.
+NodeSource gives Linux Mint a supported upstream Node.js branch through APT, which is the better fit when you want one system package for active projects.

 Install NodeSource Prerequisites on Linux Mint

-Install curl, CA certificates, and gpg before adding the repository:
+Install the curl command, CA certificates, and gpg before adding the repository:

 Import NodeSource GPG Key on Linux Mint